aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-configuration/configure-gantt-chart/_index.md

 ---
-title: How to Create New Activity & Set Data Directory Aspose.Tasks
+title: Create New Activity and Set Data Directory Using Aspose.Tasks for Java
-linktitle: How to Create New Activity & Set Data Directory Aspose.Tasks
+linktitle: Create New Activity and Set Data Directory Using Aspose.Tasks for Java
 second_title: Aspose.Tasks Java API
-description: Learn how to create new activity, set data directory, and save project as MPP in Aspose.Tasks Java.
+description: Learn how to create a new activity, set the data directory, and save a project as MPP with Aspose.Tasks for Java.
 This step‑by‑step guide also covers customizing table fields.
 weight: 10
 url: /java/project-configuration/configure-gantt-chart/
 date: 2026-02-13